salemilab/DeepDynaTree/README.md

 ## Datasets

 - Agent-based simulation model [nosoi] to generate simulated trees and input datatables in R.
+- Source code used to simulate the data (including seeds) used in this study, as well as code used in calculating tree shape statistics and transforming annotated trees for DeepDynaTree classification, are provided.

 ## Usage examples
  - Preparing dataset